-Featuring Teresa Palomo Acosto, Gloria Amescua, Susana Almanza y Celeste Guzmán Mendoza
+Featuring Teresa Palomo Acosto, Gloria Amescua, Susana Almanza, Sylvia Herrera, Celeste Guzmán Mendoza

 with Special Guest: Norma Elia Cantú